edes33/edes33.github.io/sample_page.md

 ```{r}
 crashes <- left_join(crashes,age_summary_data, by = "CRASH_NUMB")
 ```
-Once the dataset is reduced to relevant features and crashes as observations, we continue our data preparation by looking at unreasonable values, outliers, and any remaining missing values.
+Once the dataset is reduced to relevant features and crashes as observations, we continue our data preparation by looking at unreasonable values (data entry errors) and any remaining missing values.
 ```{r}
 missing <- data.frame(missing_values=apply(crashes,2,function(x) sum(is.na(x))))
 missing %>%
   filter(missing_values>0) %>%
   arrange(desc(missing_values))
 ```
-We also explore correlation between features to ensure we address any multicollinearity.
+To prepare for Logistic Regression and k-Nearest Neighbors, we must examine correlation between features to ensure we eliminate any multicollinearity.

 <img src="images/crash_pairspanel.png?raw=true"/>